Persuasion is a powerful word for anyone in the marketing space.

 A Simple Persuasion Strategy

-In order to use the persuasion strategies laid below, you want to have a strategy that helps you tie all of them together in a logical fashion.
+To use the persuasion strategies laid below, you want to have a strategy that helps you tie all of them together in a logical fashion.

 Here’s how this slide works: